Dharamsitejas/WebMarks/README.md

 - Money doesn’t bring happiness and creativity.
 Your creativity and happiness brings money. - Sam Rosen
 - “Expectations vs. Simplicity” is a tradeoff that we need to make in life. - Rohan Jain
 - You cant measure that which you do not have.
 - The more we rely on the acknowldgement and praise of others to define our sense of self, the more beholden we become to things we can't control to feel "successful".
-Much more liberating (and successful) to define that for yourself.
+Much more liberating (and successful) to define that for yourself. - Jeff Weiner

 <hr>